Key Takeaways

 3. Do we have to take the loans?

 The decision to borrow student loans ultimately rests with the student.
-They can accept or decline any type of loan offered in the package.
-Or they can take a portion of the loan — for example, if your family also has money set aside in a college savings account or the student is awarded a local scholarship.
+They can accept all, accept some, or fully decline any type of loan offered in the package.

 Tip

 Not all loans are created equal.
 If you need to borrow, obviously take the best loan first.
 Federal student loans usually win out here.
-Not only because of their fixed, favorable interest rates, but because there are about six repayment options to choose from.
-And they’re flexible — you can change your plan at least once per year.
-Federal loans can have other perks too; for the better part of the pandemic, borrowers were allowed to pause payment.
+Not only because of their fixed, favorable interest rates, but due to generous rights to forbearance – an option to pause payments due to extenuating circumstances.

 4. What if we need to borrow more than what’s offered in the aid package?

-Parents can apply for a Direct PLUS Loan even if it’s not offered or mentioned in the aid package.
+Parents can apply for a Federal Direct PLUS Loan even if it’s not offered or mentioned in the aid package.
 The FAFSA is required, and parents need to be approved based on credit.
+Generally speaking, the PLUS Loan is the easiest loan to be approved for as it is only looking to see if you have adverse credit.
+No adverse credit?
+Approved!
+Therefore, a parent can be approved even if they don’t have perfect credit or a favorable debt-to-income ratio.

 Tip